-The Fuel Limiting function prevents an overfuel condition by limiting fuel demand.
-The External Fuel Limiting Function provides one software adjustable five-breakpoint curve based on an external transmitter signal provided at Signal Input #4.
+Two separate Fuel Limiting Functions (EXT FUEL LIMIT curve and TORQUE LIMIT curve) provide limits to the fuel demand which prevents overfuel conditions.
+One function is based on an external transmitter signal provided at Signal Input #4.
+The other is based on the engine speed provided at the speed inputs.
+These Fuel Limiting Functions provide two software adjustable five-breakpoint curves based on each signal.
 The display value of the input signal can be scaled according to the engineering units desired.
-The output units for fuel demand limiting is in percent.
-The limiting value is linear from set point to set point as shown in Figure 5-4.
-The function is enabled when the engine speed first reaches 95 percent of the speed reference.
-It remains enabled until the engine is shut down.
-This function is disabled if the input signal is failed.
-This function can also be enabled or disabled by software at the EXT FUEL Limit Curve menu.
+The output used for fuel demand limiting is in percent.
+The limiting value is linear from set point to set point as shown in Figure 5-3.
+The functions are enabled when the engine speed first reaches 95 percent of the speed reference.
+They remain enabled until the engine is shut down.
+These functions are also disabled if the input signal is failed.
+These functions can also be enabled or disabled by software at the EXT FUEL Limit Curve menu and the Torque Limit Curve menu.

-Figure 5-4.
+Figure 5-3.
 Fuel Limit Breakpoints